 It’s easy for business leaders and owners to get caught in the here-and-now instead of planning for the future, especially in light of the societal and economic transformations over the past few years.
-On this edition of Inside Automotive, we’re joined by Peter Leyden, futurist, entrepreneur, host of the Civilization Salons for The Long Now Foundation, and the Senior Fellow for strategic foresight at Autodesk.
+On this edition of Inside Automotive, we’re joined by Peter Leyden, futurist, entrepreneur, and foresight strategist.
 Leyden is also the former managing editor for WIRED Magazine, founder of media startup Reinvent, and co-author of The Long Boom: A Vision For The Coming Age Of Prosperity.
 Today he shares his perspective on the changes that might be coming in the next 25 years.

 The digital revolution came to the San Francisco bay area very early, around the same time Leyden started working with the early founders of WIRED Magazine and covering the technological boom.
 In the early 1990s, people did not understand that computers were getting more powerful.
 They also had no idea how fast PCs would scale or how they would function within a new phase of globalization on the heels of the collapse of the Soviet Union.